Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: Azure Policy.
 Box 2: Managed identities for Azure resources.
 - [ ] Box 1: Managed identities for Azure resources.
 Box 2: Azure Policy.
 - [ ] Box 1: Information Protection.
 Box 2: PBAC.

-### You need to ensure that you can meet the security operations requirements.
-What should you do first?

-- [ ] Turn on Auto Provisioning in Security Center.
-- [ ] Integrate Security Center and Microsoft Cloud App Security.
-- [x] Upgrade the pricing tier of Security Center to Standard.
-- [ ] Modify the Security Center workspace configuration.

 ### You have an Azure Active Din-dory (Azure AD) tenant named contoso.com that contains a user named User1.
 You plan to publish several apps in the tenant.
 You need to ensure that User1 can grant admin consent for the published apps.
 Which two possible user roles can you assign to User! to achieve this goal?
 Each correct answer presents a complete solution.
 NOTE: Each correct selection is worth one point